Chart Color Schemes

 Werribee South features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 66.1% of all households, consisting of 25.8% couples with children, 30.0% couples without children, and 8.9% single parent families.
-Non-family households make up the remaining 33.9%, with lone person households at 31.7% and group households comprising 2.4% of the total.
+Family households account for 66.1% of all households, including 25.8% couples with children, 30.0% couples without children, and 8.9% single parent families.
+Non-family households make up the remaining 33.9%, with lone person households at 31.7% and group households comprising 2.4%.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households